OSGeo/gdal/doc/source/programs/ogr2ogr.rst

 .. option:: -clipdst [<xmin> <ymin> <xmax> <ymax>]|<WKT>|<datasource>

-    Clip geometries to one of the following:
+    Clip geometries (after potential reprojection) to one of the following:

     * the specified bounding box (expressed in destination SRS)
     * a WKT geometry (POLYGON or MULTIPOLYGON expressed in destination SRS)